 Publishers and authors upload titles and interact with members in two ways:

 There is no charge for readers to use the service; publishers pay a set-up fee plus a monthly cost depending on the number of titles they have on the site.
-NetGalley also has an option for publishers and authors who are interested in listing a single title.
-Learn more at www.netgalley.com.

 Shelton Interactive is a digital agency founded to help authors and publishers design and develop digital platforms focused on generating more media attention and building better social media buzz.
 Since its founding in the summer of 2010, the company has generated significant momentum, representing eight New York Times, Wall Street Journal and Inc Magazine bestsellers, inking long-term deals with some of the biggest brands in publishing, including Chicken Soup for the Soul, Cave Henricks Communications and Harvard Health Publications, and handling the digital piece of IBM’s 100th anniversary book.
-The company’s passion is working with those who have a meaningful message to convey to the world—something that will impact lives in a positive manner—but need an experienced partner to help them navigate the often time-consuming and confusing world of social media and digital marketing.
+The company’s passion is working with those who have a meaningful message to convey to the world something that will impact lives in a positive manner but need an experienced partner to help them navigate the often time-consuming and confusing world of social media and digital marketing.

-Marika Flatt and her team at PR by the Book fill the need fo a stable, informed guide to help you get the word out about you and your content perfectly.
+Marika Flatt and her team at PR by the Book fill the need for a stable, informed guide to help you get the word out about you and your content perfectly.
 With a variety of publicity options from local news sources, to journals, magazines, online, television, radio and other outlets, Marika’s team has you covered.
 They can help you construct a plan that fits your budget and your goals, and help you implement that plan to see the most success for you and your book.